Sacred Earth Safaris - Kakadu Tours & Kimberley Safaris

 It is also possible to purchase art directly from the Kalumburu artists and Lily Kareda is the most prolific with an individual style, recognized Australia-wide.

-Kalumburu is also an excellent spot for fishing and we always allow time on our Kimberley safaris to do some fishing here.
-We also carry fishing rods with us as none are available from the community.
+Kalumburu is also an excellent spot for fishing and we can allow time on our Kimberley safaris to do some fishing here, if we know when you book and we'll need to carry fishing rods with us as none are available from the community.
 Barramundi, Reef fish and pelagics can be caught year - round.

 Kalumburu has an interesting and varied history.